 - The painter does a bad paint job that made their once beautiful door an eyesore

 - Shoddy installations with the door not closing or locking properly

 - Unplanned installation that result in the wood door warranty being void.
-They did not consider overhang, sun exposure or dark colors.
+They did not consider overhang, sun exposure (and direction of house) or dark colors.